Ferman Akgül: Early years

 Born on the 25 December 1979 in Ankara.
+His grandfather, Aziz Üstün is an ozan who worked together with Aşık Veysel.
 Akgül's interest for making music started in high school.
 He quickly discovered he had a talent for composing.
 In 1998, he started studying architecture at Gazi University.
 He was drawn towards the Ankara underground music scene and started connecting with different rock bands.
 He had a vision to create a new type of rock band and set out to find his band members.
 He was inspired by the 90's nu metal bands and wanted to play the turn table.
 However a twist of faith made him temporary fill the role as the lead singer and Akgül decided singing was the best way to express himself.
 In 2001, he ended his search for a band when he became a member of maNga.

 "I studied architecture, and the discipline of “looking for beauty” which my professors taught me, has inevitably affected my music." said Akgül.
 Upon graduation Ferman started working as an architect.
 He got an honorable mention award for a project he worked on together with the respected Turkish architect Yavuz Selim Sepin, while he was recording maNga's first album.

 In 2009 Akgül completed his master in cinematography from Marmara University.
 He later used his skills to direct several of music videos for maNga and other bands.